 Finding English Teacher Jobs in South Korea

-Korean wages are comparable to those in Japan, income taxes are minimal, and the cost of living is low, so you'll definitely save a fair amount of cash.
-Most teachers report saving around W1,287,625 (US$1,560) each month while enjoying a relaxed and entertaining lifestyle.
-The going rate for private tutoring is approximately W21,460 (US$26) per hour, but it's quite common to make more.
-Setting up house can be quite pricey, with move-in costs as high as six months' rent (for which you'll be reimbursed in the end), so you should take between US$2,500 and $3,000 with you.
+Korean wages are comparable to those in Japan, income taxes are minimal, and the cost of living is low, so you’ll definitely save a fair amount of cash.
+Most teachers report saving over US$1,500 each month while enjoying a relaxed and entertaining lifestyle.
+The going rate for private tutoring is up to US$40-50 per hour, but it’s quite common to make more.
+Setting up house can be quite pricey, with move-in costs as high as six months’ rent (for which you’ll be reimbursed in the end), so you should take between US$2,500 and $3,000 with you.

-Since the 1988 Olympics in Seoul, South Koreans have been chasing their economic dream in full force.
+South Koreans are chasing their economic dream in full force.
 English has become a major tool for their international business success.

 An increasing number of Westerners consider South Korea an ideal spot to teach English.
-The students are eager, Western teachers are still highly appreciated, and it's easier to find a really good job since the market isn't as saturated as Japan's.
-It's fairly easy to save at least US$1,000 per month if you don't binge on travel, shopping, and entertainment.
+The students are eager, Western teachers are still highly appreciated, and it’s easier to find a really good job since the market isn’t as saturated as Japan’s.
+It’s fairly easy to save cash if you don’t binge on travel, shopping, and entertainment.

 KOTESOL is an independent affiliate of TESOL that was formed by the English teaching community in Korea.
 Their role is to promote cultural understanding and to act as an information resource.
-There are chapters in Seoul, Taejon, Pusan, Taegu, Kyongju, and Chongbuk province that hold monthly meetings and sponsor educational activities.
-The time, date, place, and topic of the meetings are announced in the English newspapers.
+There are chapters in Seoul, Taejon, Busan, Taegu, Gyongju, and Chongbuk province that hold monthly meetings and sponsor educational activities.
+Visit the website for more information.